aidevnn/CuPyFirstExample/README.md

 CuPy SGEMM (Single precision GEneral Matrix Multiplication) test by comparing numpy.dot, cupy.dot and cupy with handwrite cuda kernel

-Assuming Python3.7 is already install with package numpy openblas (or numpy with intel mkl) and cupy6.0
+Assuming Python3.7 is already installed with package numpy openblas (or numpy with intel mkl) and cupy6.0

 ### The Output